he-he-org/he-he-2/content/blog/2018-05-16-i-am-a-mf-volunteer.md

 title: I am a MF volunteer
 image: /uploads/clinica-94-из-119-.jpg
 date: '2018-05-16T10:06:53-04:00'
-shortDescription: How to work as a volunteer and how to work with them
+short_description: How to work as a volunteer and how to work with them
 is_hidden: false
 ---
 I have been doing volunteering jobs for a while and had the opportunity to see charity work from different angles.
 A few years ago, I have been travelling around the world and volunteering for various charities.
 Now, I became the founder of my own.
 This incredible experience helped me realize what is right and that there is something totally confusing in it.
 I would like to share my ups and downs and my thoughts on this phenomenal line of work.